Summer Holiday (1963 film): Box-office

-Summer Holiday was the second most popular movie at the British box office in 1963, after the James Bond feature From Russia with Love, with comedy film Tom Jones coming third.
+Summer Holiday was the second most popular movie at the British box office in 1963.

-The film's release helped Cliff Richard to be voted by exhibitors as the most popular star at the British box-office in the same year.
-However it flopped in the US, where it was released two days after the assassination of President John F. Kennedy.
+Cliff Richard was voted by exhibitors as the most popular star at the British box-office in the same year.

+The film's American release was commercially unsuccessful, which one author attributed to the assassination of President John F. Kennedy.

+Critical

+The Monthly Film Bulletin wrote: "Hard on the box-office success of The Young Ones comes another vigorous, likeable but uneven shot at a full-blown British musical. ...
+There is great pace and drive, as many musical numbers as Cliff Richard can cram in, and plenty of lively slapstick for the boys.
+But clean-limbed jollity, thumping rhythms, and Technicolor prettiness cannot gloss over slapdash work elsewhere.
+The rhymes and sentiments of some of the lyrics are painfully banal.
+The script barely exploits the novelty of touring abroad in a doubledecker bus, preferring instead a string of well-tried situations from the unhappiest tradition of British comic film-making."

+Variety wrote: "In CinemaScope and Technicolor, producer Kenneth Harper, valuably aided by director Peter Yates, choreographer Herbert Ross and a varied array of first-league musicians, tunesmiths and orchestrators, has come up with a lively, cneerful tuner.
+It shows that Richard is no flash in the pan.
+Also it proves that Britain has at last overcome its diffidence in tackling musical pix.
+It can safely be recommended to anybody except those to whom the sight of zestful youth enjoying itself is a pain in the neck."

 Cultural impact

-The majority of the numbers integrated dance with song – not merely serving as scenes to promote a number of "hit-parade" songs.
-Ross, an American choreographer later became a film director in his own right.

 Many singles from Cliff Richard lifted from the film, including the title track "Summer Holiday", as well as "The Next Time", "Bachelor Boy" and The Shadows instrumental "Foot Tapper" all reached Number one in the British charts during the first three months of 1963.

 The film suggested to the photographer Daniel Meadows a way in which he might emulate Benjamin Stone and travel around and photograph Britain from 1973 to 1974.